christoomey/vim-quicklink/README.md

 Start by visually selecting the word or phrase you want to add a link around, then press `<C-k>` to activate the plugin.
-A prompt will pop up asking for the text to search for, defaulting to the hihglighted text.
+A prompt will pop up asking for the text to search for, defaulting to the highlighted text.
 Hit `<enter>` to run the search.
 A results window will pop up with the following keymaps:

 - `<tab>` - Jump to next search result